Safery/Rothshi/README.md

 - Responsive design
 - Minimum HTML and CSS use with easy to understand comments.

+## Why use JavaScript?
+- The biggest advantage of using JS compared to PHP is due to fast response rate.
+If this website was created using PHP, it would cause heavy load to the server which would increase the loading data time into site.
+JS is client-sided and therefore, much faster to use and would not cause any Server sided issues.

 ## Features Visualized
 - Homepage with responsive design.
 <p align="center">